OQ (company)

 OQ, formerly known as Oman Oil Company, is an energy investment company headquartered in Muscat, Oman.
-It is a wholly owned subsidiary of the Government of Oman through the Oman Investment Authority.
+It is a wholly owned subsidiary of the Government of Oman through the Oman Investment Authority state-owned enterprise.

 OQ is involved in sectors such as infrastructure and transportation for energy, oil refining, petrochemical production, oil marketing, and power generating.
-It operates in 17 different countries.
+It operates in 17 countries.